NunezOcasioLab/mpas-tutorial/02-run.md

-Then, in `streams.init_atmosphere`, set the input file name template to `x1.10242.static.nc` (the static file we just created), and the output file name template to `Africa.init.nc`.
+Then, in `streams.init_atmosphere`, set the input file name template to `x1.10242.static.nc` (the static file we just created), and the output file name template to `x1.10242.init.nc`.

 Submit the job (same one we used to create the static file):